jasonaaronwilson/lib-system-call/README.md

-# (Unix) System Call Library
+# System Call Library

-This exteremely low-level library is meant to be a tiny implementation of Unix system calls (in particular for Linux) from C directly into the kernel on Unix like systems avoiding the need for any direct usage of assembly language in projects that rely on it.
-It is meant to generate the smallest possible and least dependent executables in a Unix environment, aka, no need for glibc or even alternative C standard libraries such as uClibc, Diet libc, and newlib.

-This library can also be used anywhere that glibc can be used and the earliest checkins will simply use glibc.
+This library provides the "indirect" system call function separate from libc (aka syscall from unistd.h).

 ## Rationale

-This is primarily meant for language compilers that would like to target C code as though it were assembly language but otherwise would prefer to not use *any* C standard libraries.
+This is primarily meant for language compiler writers that would like to target C code as though it were assembly language but otherwise would prefer to not use *any* C standard libraries.

 ## Platforms

-We will initially target only gcc and clang on Linux in 64 bit mode.
+We will initially target gcc and clang on x86-64 bit Linux.

 ## Usage

-This can be used as a either a "single header file library" or as a more standard header file plus linking in a ".a" file.

-The single header file version would look like roughly like this:
+    gcc -nostdlib linux-x86-64.S main.c -o main

+Where main can be as simple as

-    #include "lib-system-call-single-header-file-library.h"
+    #include "system-call.h"

     void main(int argc, char **argv) {
          long error = syscall(SYS_exit, 42);
          return 0;
     }

-The more standard library version would look like:

-    #include "lib-system-call.h"

-    int main(int argc, char **argv) {
-         long error = syscall(SYS_exit, 42);
-         return 0;
-    }

-And then a flag will be required to the C compiler or linker invocation to find the ".a" file that actually implements the extern "syscall".

-Note that "#include <sys/syscall.h>" and "#include <unistd.h>" do *not* (and probably should not) be included as would typically be done when using glibc.
+    // Tell the compiler incoming stack alignment is not RSP%16==8 or ESP%16==12 __attribute__((force_align_arg_pointer))
+    void _start() {
+        main(0, 0);
+        __builtin_unreachable();  // tell the compiler to make sure side effects are done before the asm statement }